 Your pool is filled and ready to go, but there’s something missing: an amazing lighting scheme.

-If you’re looking to step your pool up to the next level, then utilizing lights in the right way will turn it into a virtual resort in your backyard.
+If you’re looking to step your pool up to the next level, then utilizing outdoor lighting design will turn it into a virtual resort in your San Diego backyard.

 Of course, when it comes to pool lighting ideas, there are a lot of options.